Learn more about meth misuse and treatment in Dallas

 - Tolerance and dependence

-The withdrawal process from meth can be difficult and dangerous, with medications and medical support often required to reduce risk and support recovery.
-A range of withdrawal symptoms are likely when people discontinue the drug, including cravings, depression, fatigue, changes to movement, changes to sleeping patterns, lack of motivation, increased appetite and vivid dreams.
+The withdrawal process from meth can be difficult and dangerous, with medications and medical support is required to reduce risk and support long-term recovery.
+A range of withdrawal symptoms is likely when people discontinue the drug, including cravings, depression, fatigue, changes to movement, changes to sleeping patterns, lack of motivation, increased appetite, and vivid dreams.

-The possibility of relapse is very high in the early stages of drug and alcohol withdrawal, unless a specialized detoxification program is followed to help ensure long-term success.
-While evidence regarding effective medication treatment is limited, fluoxetine and imipramine appear to be of some benefit in managing the withdrawal syndrome.
+The possibility of relapse is very high in the early stages of withdrawal unless a specialized withdrawal management program is followed.
+While evidence regarding effective medication treatment is limited, fluoxetine and imipramine appear to be of some benefit in managing withdrawal symptoms.

-Conventional counseling also plays an important role in meth treatment programs, with 12-step programs like Crystal Meth Anonymous available for recovering meth addicts.
+Conventional counseling also plays an important role in meth treatment programs, with 12-step programs like Crystal Meth Anonymous available for recovering individuals.
 Treatment is available through residential and out-patient programs, with support groups and non-profit organizations also offering drug counseling to members of the local community.

-If you or anyone you know is suffering from meth abuse or addiction, it's important to seek help from a professional rehab center that is experienced at treating the unique needs of meth addicts.
-Call Dallas Drug Treatment Centers at (214) 453-5663 for more information on meth addiction rehab programs that can help you overcome your dependence on meth.
+If you or anyone you know is hooked on meth, it’s important to seek help from a professional rehab center that is experienced at treating meth use disorders.
+If you’re in the North Texas area, call Dallas Drug Treatment Centers at (214) 935-2287.
+We can offer advice on personalized treatments, information on specialized methamphetamine rehab programs, as well as alternative treatment options to help you overcome meth.